Kenoth G. Adiyodi: International Society for Invertebrate Reproduction

-It was while attending an international conference on comparative endocrinology in London in the early 1970s that Dr. K.G.
-Adiyodi felt the need to bring all areas of invertebrate reproductive biology into a comprehensive discipline of its own.
+It was while attending an international conference on comparative endocrinology in London in the early 1970s that K. G. Adiyodi felt the need to bring all areas of invertebrate reproductive biology into a comprehensive discipline of its own.
 Until then, studies on comparative endocrinology were mostly on vertebrates.
 His discussions with many like-minded participants at the London conference motivated him to take the initial steps to organize an international symposium dedicated to invertebrate reproduction.

-The first International Symposium on Reproductive Physiology of Invertebrates (ISIR) was organised by Dr. K. G. Adiyodi and Dr. Rita G. Adiyodi at University of Calicut (1975).
+The first International Symposium on Reproductive Physiology of Invertebrates (ISIR) was organised by K. G. Adiyodi and Rita G. Adiyodi at University of Calicut (1975).
 The International Society for Invertebrate Reproduction was founded at the Calicut symposium and ISIR was recognized as the first international symposium organized by the Society.
 Advances in Invertebrate Reproduction (Vol.I) published in 1977 was based on proceedings of the inaugural symposium.

-The International Society of Invertebrate Reproduction held its second symposium at University of California, Davis (1978) where Dr. Adiyodi was honoured with an honorary plaque as the Society’s Founder.
-Dr. K. G. Adiyodi was Founder Secretary General of the Society from 1975 to 1986.
+The International Society of Invertebrate Reproduction held its second symposium at University of California, Davis (1978) where Adiyodi was honoured with an honorary plaque as the Society's Founder.
+K. G. Adiyodi was Founder Secretary General of the Society from 1975 to 1986.
 The Society later expanded its scope to include invertebrate development and renamed itself as the International Society of Invertebrate Reproduction and Development.
-The Society’s meetings are now called the International Congress of Invertebrate Reproduction and Development (ICIRD).
+The Society's meetings are now called the International Congress of Invertebrate Reproduction and Development (ICIRD).

 International Journal for ISIR

-The Adiyodis moved to University of Oxford when Dr. Rita Adiyodi won the Rhodes Visiting Fellowship in 1976 and Dr. K.G.
-Adiyodi joined her on another assignment in 1977.
-Dr. Adiyodi started work on launching an international journal for ISIR in 1977 while at Oxford and his efforts bore fruition when Elsevier Biomedical Press, Amsterdam agreed to publish the journal after a favourable feasibility study.
+The Adiyodis moved to University of Oxford when Rita Adiyodi won the Rhodes Visiting Fellowship in 1976 and K. G. Adiyodi joined her on another assignment in 1977.
+Adiyodi started work on launching an international journal for ISIR in 1977 while at Oxford and his efforts bore fruition when Elsevier Biomedical Press, Amsterdam agreed to publish the journal after a favourable feasibility study.
 The journal was named International Journal of Invertebrate Reproduction and went to print in 1979.
-Dr. Adiyodi served as the editor-in-chief of the new publication with Prof. K. G. Davey of York University, Canada and Dr. K. C. Highnam of University of Sheffield, UK as associate editors.
+Adiyodi served as the editor-in-chief of the new publication with Prof. K. G. Davey of York University, Canada and K. C. Highnam of University of Sheffield, UK as associate editors.
 The journal was renamed the International Journal of Invertebrate Reproduction and Development in 1984, and then, the Invertebrate Reproduction and Development.

 Balaban Press, Israel later took over the publication of the journal from Elsevier Biomedical Press.
-Volume 41, Numbers 1-3 (September 2002) issue of this journal, published by Balaban Press was dedicated to the memory of Dr. Adiyodi.
+Volume 41, Numbers 1-3 (September 2002) issue of this journal, published by Balaban Press was dedicated to the memory of Adiyodi.
 The journal is currently published by Taylor & Francis.